Stomach cancer

 What is stomach cancer?

-Stomach cancer happens when cells in the stomach change and start to grow quickly.
-They can then form a tumour.
-The tumour can affect how the stomach works and cause problems for you.
+Stomach cancer happens when cells in the stomach change and over time develop into a tumour.
+As the tumour gets bigger it can affect the digestion of food and cause symptoms.
 Stomach cancer can also be called gastric cancer.

 What is the stomach and what does it do?

 The stomach is part of your digestive system.
-It is a hollow organ shaped like a bag that goes from the end of your oesophagus to the start of your small bowel.
+It is a hollow organ shaped like a bag that goes from the end of your oesophagus (food pipe) to the start of your small bowel.

-In the stomach, glands make chemicals, such as enzymes and acids, to help break down food.
+In the stomach lining, glands make chemicals, such as enzymes and acids, to help break down food.
 The stomach lining also makes a type of protein called intrinsic factor.
 This helps to absorb vitamin B12 into your bloodstream needed by red blood cells and your nervous system.

 Diagnosing stomach cancer